Harch Cement /0.2

 Visual Comparison

 VerdictHeidelberg bets on CCS — carbon capture that remains unproven at scale.
-Harch Cement eliminates carbon at the source through 100% renewable energy and LC3 formulations.
-No capture needed.
-No premium charged.
+Harch Cement eliminates carbon at the source through 100% renewable energy.
 Prevention beats capture.

 Partnership